elizgarc/elizgarc/README.md

 My name is Elizabeth García, a current Front-end and future Full Stack developer.

-🔭 I’m currently working at MPS as a Telepresence Leader ✨💻✨
+🔭 I’m currently working as a PM! ✨💻✨

 🌱 Now learning: